 Another scene from Gods and Generals.
 Confederates storm through the camp of the Union 11th Corps

 Painting of Jackson's wounding by friendly fire.
 However, the wounding took place late into the night

 CSA General Thomas "Stonewall" Jackson

 Backstory and Context

-Although outnumbered, Lee divided his force, leaving a small holding force at Fredericksburg and leading the majority of his men through the Wilderness, blocking hooker at the Chancellorsville crossroads.
+Although outnumbered, Lee divided his force, leaving a small holding force at Fredericksburg and leading the majority of his men through the Wilderness, blocking Hooker at the Chancellorsville crossroads.
 The next day, General Stonewall Jackson was sent to flank the Union right.
-This had devastating results, as the Union XI corps was routed.
-The third day of fighting was the fiercest, as Lee launched several assaults on the Union position (who at this point were on the defensive).
+This had devastating results, as the Union XI Corps was routed.
+The third day of fighting was the fiercest, as Lee launched several assaults on the Union position after they were forced to the defensive.
 The next day, Hooker ordered a withdraw from the battlefield due to heavy casualties.

 After the victory, Lee was no longer on the defensive and took the opportunity to plan an invasion of the North, which would ultimately result in Confederate retreat following the Battle of Gettysburg.
 This area was later the site of other major battles, including the Battle of the Wilderness, which took place in 1864.